tmcclell/SKWithAgentsHack/challenges/day4-semantic kernel/README.md

 ## 🎯 Learning Objectives

-By the end of Day 3, you will:
+By the end of Day 4, you will:
-- Configure Azure AI Search using Azure Portal with sample documents

 - Implement Semantic Kernel for AI orchestration in C# applications
 - Connect to existing Azure AI Foundry agents using Semantic Kernel
 - Build group chat orchestration with connected agents
 - Create progressive automation workflows that build upon each other

 ## 📚 Key Concepts

-### AI Search Integration
-- **Azure AI Search Overview**: Intelligent search service for migration data
-  - Semantic search capabilities with vector embeddings
-  - Portal-based configuration for rapid prototyping
-  - Integration with Azure AI services for content enrichment
-  - Scalable indexing and querying for migration documentation

 ### Semantic Kernel Architecture
 - **SK Framework Overview**: Microsoft's enterprise AI orchestration platform